 Anchor bolts are bolts that are cast into the top of the concrete foundation and retain the mudsill.
-The anchor bolts primary function, is to prevent the building from being displaced from its foundation during an earthquake.
-Anchor bolts have grown in diameter over the years as have the nuts and washers that retain the mudsill.
+Anchor bolts primary function in this area, is to prevent the building from being displaced from its foundation during an earthquake.
+Anchor bolts have grown in diameter over the years as have the nuts and washers that retain the mudsill .
 Generally speaking, the newer the building, the better resistance it will have to seismic activity.
-Anchor bolts are installed and are performing their intended function.
+Due to the design of this building, anchor bolts are not visible and could not be evaluated.